d0tTino/Culture/README.md

 * **Hierarchical Memory System:** Agents possess a two-level memory system:
     * **Level 1 (Session Summaries):** Short-term memories are consolidated into session summaries.
     * **Level 2 (Chapter Summaries):** Level 1 summaries are further consolidated into longer-term chapter summaries.
-    * **Persistence & Retrieval:** Both memory levels are persisted in a ChromaDB vector store and are retrievable via RAG, with dedicated test suites validating this functionality.
+    * **Persistence & Retrieval:** Both memory levels are persisted through the `MemoryStore` interface (ChromaDB by default) and are retrievable via RAG, with dedicated test suites validating this functionality.
 * **Retrieval Augmented Generation (RAG):** Agents utilize RAG to inject relevant past memories and knowledge board content into their context for decision-making.
 * **Shared Knowledge Board (v1):** A central repository where agents can post ideas and information, which is then perceived by other agents.
 * **Resource Management (IP/DU):** Agents manage and utilize Influence Points (IP) and Data Units (DU) for actions like posting to the knowledge board, proposing projects, and changing roles.